Before exploring this question, let me share some experiences from my world of work over the last 18 months:

 - HRM does not track its housing needs.

-- HRM is apparently unable to deal with costly Halifax Water connection fees which are detrimental to the construction of new non-profit-housing units.
+- HRM is apparently unwilling to deal with costly regional development charges which are detrimental to the construction of new non-profit housing units.

-In short, HRM's Affordable Housing Work Plan isn't working and the main reasons are a lack of commitment and the need for a more effective organizational framework that responds to communities.
+HRM’s Affordable Housing Work Plan isn’t working and the main reasons are a lack of financial commitment and the need for a more effective organizational framework that responds to community needs.

 Section 25 of the HRM Charter suggests that community councils are under-utilized and that they can play a range of roles in addressing community needs.
 In my survey of Dartmouth residents, 44% want the Harbour East Marine Drive Community Council to oversee affordable housing and another 30% would support that role if that was cost-effective to do so.